What Is Kojic Acid? Everything You Should Know And More!

 Can kojic acid be used on all skin types?

 Yes, kojic acid works for all skin types.
-Oily, dry, combination, and normal skin all benefit.
+Oily, dry, combination, and normal skin all benefit from it.

-It's especially effective for darker skin tones prone to dark spots and uneven pigmentation.
+It is often a gentle option for darker skin tones prone to dark spots.

 Sensitive skin should start with lower concentrations (1%) and increase gradually if tolerated.